bilele123123/memory-card/README.md

-# Maplestory Themed Card Game
+# MapleStory Themed Card Game
 This is a web-based memory card game that test and challenge your memory skills.
 Your objective is to avoid clicking on the same card.

 ## Technologies Used